Doctoral Student Profiles

 Professional Experience

-Thao's professional experience spans the fields of child welfare, inter-country adoption, and international program development, management, monitoring & evaluation.
-She holds a master's degree in social work awarded by the Fulbright Scholarship.
+Thao's professional experience spans the fields of child welfare, inter-country adoption, and international program development, nongovernmental leadership & management, monitoring, and evaluation.
+She holds a Master's degree in social work, awarded through the Fulbright Scholarship.

 Academic/Research Interests